Jiggly-Balls/game-state/docs/source/guide/getting_started.rst

         # Mention the attributes we want all our states to share.

 In this example we'll keep it simple and have only one attribute to share across all our states (``screen``).
-It's opitional to assign ``MISSING`` to the attribute but it's recommended.
+It's opitional to assign ``MISSING`` to the attribute but it's recommended to do so.

 Now that we have created our base state, let's create a main menu screen.